usfomicshub/usfomicshub.github.io/Workshops/Metagenomics_Workshop_Materials/index.md

 <a id="r-for-metagenomics"></a>
 ## R for Metagenomics

 For these analyses, it is reccomended to use R Projects.
 If you are not familiar with R Projects check out [part 2 of our Introductory R tutorial](https://usfomicshub.github.io/Workshops/Microbiome_Workshop_Materials/rtutorial/index.html#The_Basics_-_pt2).
+The following zip files to be downloaded at ready for R Project format.

 [Download the .tsv files and code for the analysis](https://github.com/usfomicshub/metagenomics_workshop/raw/main/exercises/day4/r_for_metagenomics.zip)